otavioschwanck/mood-nvim/handbook.md

 - To add current project to projects list, press `SPC p` then `<C-a>`
 - To browse projects, press `SPC p`
 - To just switch the working directory without find file in project, press `<C-l>` while the target project is selected.

-## Additional Lsp Servers
-To install additional servers, look for the plugin CoC

 ## Some useful plugins